thecapacity/infrastructure-modernization/Prepare/README.md

 # Prepare

-The goal of this phase is the investigate the candidate applications for migration to the cloud.
+The goal of this phase is to investigate the candidate applications for migration to the cloud.

   * [Make a list of candidate applications](./List-candidate-applications.md)